These days, the question should no longer be “why should we release singles” but “how to release singles in the most effective way possible.”

 Why Singles?

-I’ve been launching singles on a monthly basis for the past year and it has been a very effective way for me to keep communication lines open with fans and sell more music.
+I've been launching singles on a monthly basis for nearly a year and it has been a very effective way for me to keep communication lines open with fans and sell more music.

 Releasing singles also multiplies the amount of feedback I get to keep those creative juices flowing, increases the amount of opportunities for me to feel that rush of anticipation that you feel when you are about to release your art into the world and lets you wrap yourself in that warm blanket of satisfaction that comes from having fans tell you they love the song, know where you are coming from and how it made their day better more than just once per year.